 How To Climb Out of Your Bad Day Rut, Even Though You Feel Like Giving Up

 No matter what you seem to do, there are days that just feel doomed from the start.
 Real-life ‘Friday 13th’s’.
+You feel stuck in a Bad Day Rut.

 You can’t say anything, do anything, or even think without attracting day-devastation.
 The day is on a downward spiral and you are just focusing on getting through it until you can go home and hide under the duvet until it’s all over.
 No amount of finger-crossing or good luck charms are going to help.
 You just need the day to be over so that you can start afresh the next day, and deal with fall-out of today.